eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.1 PID or attestation lifecycle

-[Section 4.6.5](#465-pid-or-attestation) above presented the lifecycle of a PID or attestation within an Wallet Unit:
+[Section 4.6.5](#465-pid-or-attestation) above presented the lifecycle of a PID or attestation within a Wallet Unit:

 1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
 The required trust relationships for issuance are discussed in [Section 6.6.2](#662-pid-or-attestation-issuance) below.
 2. Once the PID or attestation is issued into the Wallet Unit, the User can present attributes from it to a Relying Party Instance, according to the User's decision and depending on successful authentication of the Relying Party.
 The required trust relationships for presenting PIDs and attestations, including User approval and Relying Party authentication, are discussed in [Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party).